-This standard was formulated by the Law Enforcement Standards Laboratory (LESL) of the National Bureau of Standards under the direction of Marshall J. Treado, Program Manager for Communications Systems, and Lawrence K. Eliason, Chief of LESL.
-NBS Electromagnetic Fields Division staff members responsible for the preparation of the standard were Charles K. S. Miller, Division Chief; Harold E. Taggart, Group Leader; and William D. Bensema.
-Acknowledgment is given to previous work in this field by the Associated Public-Safety Communications Officers, Inc., and the Electronic Industries Association.
-This standard has been reviewed and approved by the Technology Assessment Program Advisory Council.
+This standard was formulated by the Law Enforcement Standards Laboratory of the National Bureau of Standards under the direction of Marshall J. Treado, Program Manager for Communications Systems, and Lawrence K. Eliason, Chief of LESL.
+NBS Electromagnetic Fields Division staff members responsible for the preparation of this standard were Ramon Jesch, Bill Bensema and Art Wainright.
+Acknowledgment is given to previous work in this field by the Associated Public-Safety Communications Officers, Inc. and the Electronic Industries Association.
+This standard has been reviewed and approved by the Technology Assessment Program Advisory Council and adopted by the International Association of Chiefs of Police (IACP) as an IACP Standard.